ibivibiv/lm-finetuning/Markdown/RESEARCH.md

 -   double descent
 -   effect of tokenizing approach (line by line, seq_len length chunks)
     -   might have an effect on efficiency
+-   Compare a small finetuned lm to a larger non-finetuned lm

 ## Finetuning Datasets